aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

    - Identification of potential conflicts or ambiguities
    - Documentation of external feedback and proposed changes

+5. **Action Item Tracking**
+   - Logging action items or required changes as GitHub issues and assigning them to the appropriate team member for resolution
+   - Maintaining a shared task tracker to list pending and completed action items, ensuring visibility and accountability
+   - Discussing progress on action items during weekly supervisor meetings and internal reviews, with unresolved items flagged for follow-up
+   - Updating corresponding sections in project documents upon completion of each action item

 #### Structured Review Process

 1. **Individual Review Phase** (Week 1)